accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 Relay services allow users, whatever their mode of communication (text, sign, speech) to interact remotely during real-time communication with other participants, by providing conversion between modes of communication.

-For example, there are relays that enable a user who communicates using sign language to communicate with someone who does not, via a service that provides live interpreting.
+For example: a user who communicates using sign language wants to talk to someone who does not.
+A relay service will provide live interpreting so that they can communicate.

+#### Released

+Corresponds to event handlers considered as up events (mouseup, touchend for example).
+For example ACTION_UP on Android or UITouch.Phase.ended on iOS.

 #### Replacement mechanism